It’s Expunged But Not Over

 People who have a criminal record sealed or expunged in Florida but live in another state need to understand how the law’s protections cover them.
 First, understanding how other states receive criminal history data is important.

 All arrest data in Florida is collected by the Florida Department of Law Enforcement [FDLE] which maintains it in a database called the Florida Crime Information Center [FCIC].
 The FDLE sends that information up to the FBI (including whether an arrest has been sealed or expunged) which maintains a database called the National Crime Information Center [NCIC].
-When a state obtains data from Florida they are accessing it through the NCIC.
+When a different state obtains data from Florida they are accessing it through the NCIC.

 The question becomes “does the FBI share data on arrests that have been expunged or sealed?”
 Especially, since state law does not apply to the federal government.
 I warn all my clients that information required for federal agencies to perform their jobs is disseminated.
 This includes FCC, DHS, Customs, and any other three letter agency.
 However, the records are not disseminated to the public.